stride3d/stride-docs/en/contributors/documentation/docfx.md

 - `/posts` - Blog posts
 - `/posts/2014-2021` - Old blog posts which are merged to the same output folder as `/posts`
   - this folder is only for convenience to easily access new posts
-- `/wiki` - Excluded from build process, used only for wiki deployment

 **Files**